-- Any student who gains a Distinction or First Class Honours in the First Public Examination or other University examination automatically qualifies for an award.
-In most cases, this will be an Exhibition, though Tutors have discretion to propose the award of a Scholarship in exceptional cases. - ii) Any student who narrowly misses a Distinction or a First in the First Public iii) Any student who, after the First Public Examination, has consistently produced work at the first-class margin or better, and who is thus on track to obtain a First or a high 2:1, is eligible for an Exhibition.
-This provision enables the College to reward significant and sustained progress in classes and Tutorials, as well as achievement in examinations.
+- i) Any student who gains a Distinction or First Class Honours in the First Public Examination or other University examination automatically qualifies for an award.
+In most cases, this will be an Exhibition, though Tutors have discretion to propose the award of a Scholarship in exceptional cases. - ii) Any student who narrowly misses a Distinction or a First in the First Public Examination (or other University examination), has gained first-class marks in any College collection(s), and is judged by the respective Tutors to have worked hard and made good progress, is eligible for an Exhibition. - iii) Any student who, after the First Public Examination, has consistently produced work at the first class margin or better, and who is thus on track to obtain a First, is eligible for an Exhibition.
+This provision enables the College to reward significant and sustained progress in classes and Tutorials, as well as achievement in examinations. - iv) Any student whose First Public Examination occurs in their second year may be considered for an Exhibition, prior to sitting the examination, if they have consistently produced work at the first-class margin or better during their first year, and who are thus on track to obtain a First.